Dr Wayne Roberts

 About Dr Wayne Roberts

-Wayne joined Leeds Beckett as the Course Director for Biomedical Sciences in January 2018.
+Dr Wayne Roberts joined Leeds Beckett University in 2018 as the Course Director for Biomedical Science degree programmes.
 His research expertise is in the role platelets and platelet microparticles play in disease states.

 Wayne graduated with a BSc (hons) Biomedical Sciences from the University of Bradford in 2004 before completing a PhD funded by Heart Research UK looking at the regulation of blood platelet activation.
-He next moved to Hull York Medical School for a British Heart Foundation funded postdoctoral-position, which again focussed on the regulation of platelet activation in health and disease.
+He next moved to Hull York Medical School for a British Heart Foundation funded postdoctoral position, which focussed on the regulation of platelet activation in health and disease.
 Following completion of a PGCE, he was employed as a lecturer in Medical Sciences at Bradford University.
 Wayne supervises a number of research projects at Leeds Beckett University examining how dysregulation of blood platelets can enhance disease progression.

 Wayne's main research expertise is in examining platelet function in health and disease.
 Whilst platelets play an important role in haemostasis, if inappropriately activated thrombosis and cardiovascular disease can result.
 Blood platelets additionally release a wealth of signalling molecules and produce microparticles, which can promote new tissue growth and wound healing.
 Cancer cells are capable of co-opting these signals however to promote tumorigenesis.
-I collaborate with a range of basic scientists and clinicians to investigate these processes.
 His current work includes:

 - Analysing how differential miRNA expression patterns in platelet microparticles from diabetic patients impacts on tumorigenesis

 - Determining how platelet microparticles alters the chemosensitivity of colorectal cancer

 - Examining how AMP kinase activating drugs can alter platelet activation and metabolism